shisteve/NHS/README.md

 019 Some plots for the paper and in here I also computed the confidence interval of 95 % between the difference of the means of two distributions.

 020 Updated version of the 100-160 PR plot with histograms on the sides.
+Included also the analysis of few babies with at least a measurements above or below the 100-160 threshold.

+021 Trying to split longer measurements in shorter segments so that the time of measurements from the wrist (usually longer), is more comparable to the foot.